Active Members FAQs

 In the above example, under the PSP Program the member is responsible for paying the full cost of the increased pension and survivor benefits gained from the additional years of service purchased.

-A PSP calculator is available to provide an estimate of the cost of the additional service credit based on the above factors.
+A PSP calculator is available when you log in to MyLAFPP to provide an estimate of the cost of the additional service credit based on the above factors.

-One of the key provisions is that the PSP program must be cost neutral.
-This means that in addition to the normal member pension contribution rate of 7, 8, 9 or 11%, the member is responsible for paying the full cost of each additional year of service that is purchased.
-For example, Tier 5 members currently pay 9% of salary in pension contributions, while the City contributes approximately 19% of sworn payroll toward the pension system.
+One of the key provisions of the PSP program is that it must be cost neutral.
+This means that in addition to the normal member pension contribution rate of 8, 9 or 11%, the member is responsible for paying the full cost of each additional year of service that is purchased.
+For example, Tier 5 members currently pay 9% of salary in pension contributions, while the City contributes approximately 21% of sworn payroll toward the pension system (does not account for the City’s additional contributions to pay down any unfunded liability or retiree health benefits).
 Combined they represent approximately 30% per year to fund the pension system.
 However, the individual cost factors used to determine your cost for each year of service purchased may increase the combined cost.
 The cost factors used to establish the actuarial cost for PSP include:

 - member’s age;

 - investment earnings rate assumed by the plan; and

 - any other factors that are relevant to cost neutrality for the pension plan.

 - Why is it so much more costly than purchasing my recruit training time?